What Is The Difference Between LED, CFL, and Incandescent Light Bulbs?

 About Incandescent Light Bulbs

-When most people talk about a standard lightbulb, they are talking about an incandescent bulb.
-This incandescent bulb has been around since Thomas Edison’s patent for the lightbulb in 1879.
+When most people talk about a standard lightbulb, they talk about an incandescent bulb.
+This incandescent bulb has existed since Thomas Edison patented the lightbulb in 1879.

 An incandescent light bulb is a light bulb that emits light due to being heated.
 Incandescent light is an electric light bulb with a wire filament that is heated to give off light; it is the glow of the heated wire that emits the light coming from the light bulb.